hotwax/oms-documentation/user-manuals/users/createUser.md

 Before entering any details, toggle the “Facility user” switch if you are creating a common facility login for fulfilling.
 The user creation form dynamically adjusts based on your selection.
 {% endhint %}

-4. If creating an individual user, provide the following details:
+4. If you're creating an individual user, provide the following details:
    - First Name
    - Last Name
    - Employee ID